Kevalin/bak_nodejs_config/README.md

 <h3>Step:</h3>
     1.get current git-version-number.The command is "tail -1 /root/node_version.log | awk '{printf $8}'".
     2.loing server and exec tar command.The command is "tar -zvcf /tmp/syyx_conf_" + ip + "_" + git_number + ".tar.gz --exclude=font. /root/syyx_conf".There has a two variables that is ip-address and git_number from the first.
-    3.I use stfp to download the tar.gz package.
+    3.I use stfp method to download the tar.gz package.
     4.remove the temporary tar.gz package.

 <h3>Usage:</h3>